Saab 9-X Air

-The Saab 9-X Air is a concept car created by the Saab Automobile.
+The Saab 9-X Air is a concept car created by Saab Automobile.
 It was first shown at the 2008 Paris Motor Show.
-It is a convertible version of the Saab 9-X Biohybrid, with a canvas roof denominated "Canopy Top" by Saab.
+It is a convertible version of the Saab 9-X Biohybrid, with a canvas roof referred to as the "Canopy Top" by Saab.
 The car is a plug-in hybrid combining an E100 turbocharged engine giving 260 hp combined with two electric motors.